Nicholas Troy Sheley: Arrest and legal proceedings

 The night before his arrest, Sheley was seen outside of a St. Louis Cardinals game, where he asked to use a tailgater's cell phone.
 Sheley also requested that the man delete the phone numbers.
 However, police were able to trace the call back to a drug house in the Kirkwood area.
-On July 1, Sheley was arrested outside of a bar in Granite City, IL, after bar patrons recognized him from news reports and contacted the local police.
+On July 1, Sheley was arrested outside of a bar in Granite City, Illinois, after bar patrons recognized him from news reports and contacted the local police.
 He surrendered peacefully.

-Sheley was convicted of the first-degree murder of Randall in Knox County, Illinois on September 29, 2011.
-His trial for the murder of Reed began in Whiteside County, Illinois on October 22, 2012.
+Sheley was convicted of the first-degree murder of Randall in Knox County, Illinois, on September 29, 2011.
+His trial for the murder of Reed began in Whiteside County, Illinois, on October 22, 2012.
 He was found guilty on November 6 of charges of first-degree murder, home invasion, and residential burglary, and was sentenced on January 16, 2013, to life imprisonment for the murder, as well as 30 years for home invasion and 15 years for residential burglary.
-He is an inmate at Pontiac Correctional Center, in Pontiac, Illinois.
+He was an inmate at Pontiac Correctional Center, in Pontiac, Illinois.

 Sheley was also found guilty of first-degree murder in a Rock Island County court on May 29, 2014, for the four murders in Rock Falls.
 He was sentenced on August 11, 2014.
-His wife, Holly, testified against him in exchange for immunity.
-Prosecutors have said that Sheley killed the four victims in Rock Falls after finding out that Branson was having an affair with Holly Sheley.
+His wife, Holly Sheley, testified against him in exchange for immunity.
+Prosecutors have said that Sheley killed the four victims in Rock Falls after finding out that his wife was having an affair with Brock Branson.

-In February 2015, Sheley was extradited to Jefferson County, Missouri to stand trial for the murders of the Estes' where prosecutors are seeking the death penalty.
-Illinois, unlike Missouri, does not have a death penalty.
+In February 2015, Sheley was extradited to Jefferson County, Missouri, to stand trial for the murders of the Estes.
+Prosecutors sought the death penalty.
+Unlike Missouri, Illinois does not have a death penalty.

-In January 2016 he appeared in court represented by public defenders asking that the trial be moved to another town to secure an unbiased jury.
+In January 2016, Sheley appeared in court represented by public defenders asking that the trial be moved to another town to secure an unbiased jury.
 The judge advised that he would rule later in the week.
 The judge denied both the change of venue request and a motion for a new judge.

 In January 2017 a trial date was set in Missouri.
-The jury selection was scheduled for 4–5 January 2018 followed by a two-week trial starting on 8 January.
+The jury selection was scheduled for January 4–5, 2018 followed by a two-week trial starting on January 8.
 Later in October 2017, Sheley pleaded guilty to the two murders in Missouri to avoid a possible death sentence.
-He is now serving his sentence at Stateville Correctional Center in Illinois.
+He is now serving his sentence at Lawrence Correctional Center in Illinois.